-If you received a conditional green card through marriage to a U.S. citizen, you may have questions related to getting your 10-year green card and how to remove conditions on green card.
-We’ve compiled a list of frequently asked questions related to preparing and filing Form I-751, Petition to Remove Conditions on Residence.
+If you received a conditional green card through marriage to a U.S. citizen, you may have questions about how to get your 10-year green card.
+We’ve compiled a list of frequently asked questions related to preparing and filing Form I-751 to remove conditions on a green card.

-CitizenPath’s online software helps conditional residents prepare Form I-751.
-Based on our experience, we wanted to share some of the most common questions related to removal of conditions and filing the I-751 petition.
+CitizenPath’s online software helps conditional residents prepare Form I-751 with guaranteed results.
+Based on our experience, we wanted to share some of the most common questions related to the removal of conditions and filing the I-751 petition.

 What is a conditional green card, and why is it only good for two years?

-When a green card is obtained based on marriage to a U.S. citizen, initially the permanent resident status is valid for two years.
+When you obtain a green card based on marriage to a U.S. citizen, your resident status is valid for two years.
 The conditional green card expires after two years.
 You have all the same rights and privileges of a lawful permanent resident, but there’s one more step to make it permanent.

 The conditional residency is like a probation period.
-During the two years, the couple builds a record of their married relationship together.
-At the end of that period the couple files Form I-751, Petition to Remove Conditions on Residence.
+During the two years, you and your spouse build a record of your married relationship together.
+At the end of the period, you will file Form I-751, Petition to Remove Conditions on Residence.
 Additionally, you’ll need to include supporting documents as evidence of the bona fide marriage.

 The conditional two-year period is in place to help prevent marriage fraud.
 Therefore, couples should take the filing process very seriously as it’s more than just filing a form.
 The couple must prove their good faith marriage.
 Upon approval of the I-751 petition, the permanent resident (along with any children that filed on the same petition) will become lawful permanent residents with 10-year green cards.